 Step 4: Select The “Sample All Layers” Option

-With the Spot Healing Brush and the Sample All Layers option selected, all we need to do now is click on problem areas in the image to fix them!
-I’ll zoom in on an area of the girl’s face so I can see the problem spots more clearly, then I’ll move my brush cursor over one of the pimples and adjust my brush size with the left or right bracket key so it’s just slightly larger than the pimple itself:
+With the Spot Healing Brush, Sample All Layers and Content-Aware (or Proximity Match) selected, all we need to do now is click on problem areas in the image to fix them!
+I’ll zoom in on an area of the girl’s face so I can see the problem spots more clearly, then I’ll move my brush cursor over one of the pimples and adjust my brush size with the left and right bracket keys so it’s just slightly larger than the pimple itself (I circled the brush cursor in red just so we can see it more clearly in the screenshot):

-I’ll click on the pimple with the Spot Healing Brush, and just like that, it’s gone, replaced with good texture from somewhere in the surrounding area:
+I’ll click on the pimple with the Spot Healing Brush, and just like that, it’s gone, replaced with good texture from the surrounding area:

 As I mentioned earlier, sometimes the Spot Healing Brush can make a mistake, so if that happens, just press Ctrl+Z (Win) / Command+Z (Mac) to undo it and try again.
-Each time you try again, you’ll get a different, random result.
-I’ll continue clearing up other pimples in the area by moving my brush over them, adjusting its size with the left or right bracket key, and clicking:
+Each time you try again, you’ll get a different result.
+I’ll continue clearing up other pimples in the area by moving my brush over them, adjusting its size with the left and right bracket keys, and clicking:

 With the brush mode set to Lighten, Photoshop will only replace pixels that are darker than the good texture data.
 Since pimples and other skin blemishes are usually darker than normal skin tone, only the pimple or blemish itself gets replaced, leaving more of the original image surrounding it intact.
 If a blemish happens to be lighter than the normal skin tone, use the Darken mode.
 You can quickly switch between all of the brush modes for the Spot Healing Brush from your keyboard by holding down the Shift key and pressing the + or – keys.